NavaneethMv/To-Do-List-App/README.md

-# NavaneethMv-To-Do-List-App
+# To-Do List App
-A To-Do-List App using python
+A To-Do List App using Django, A high-level Python Web framework